podium-lib/podium-lib.github.io/src/docs/podlets/local_development.md

 });
 ```

-This podlet will work fine when a layout sends a request to it but it will blow up spectacularly if you try to visit `/` directly in your browser.
+This podlet will behave correctly when send requests by a layout but it will throw an error if you try to visit `/` directly in your browser.

 To solve this, we provide something called `defaults`.
 When enabled, you can set defaults for Podium context values that will be overwritten, and therefore not used, when requests are sent from the layout to the podlet.